rapid7/metasploit-framework/documentation/modules/auxiliary/admin/kerberos/forge_ticket.md

 2. `DOMAIN_SID` - This is the Security Identifier for the system, i.e. `S-1-5-21-1266190811-2419310613-1856291569`
 3. `NTHASH` - The NTHASH for the krbtgt account, i.e. `767400b2c71afa35a5dca216f2389cd9`
 4. `USER` - This username will be stored within the forged ticket, this must be a user that exists in Active Directory
+5. `USER_RID` - The relative identifier(RID) for users will be stored within the forged ticket, i.e. Administrator accounts have a RID of `500`

 One way of extracting the krbtgt account NTHASH is to run the `auxiliary/gather/windows_secrets_dump` module: